 I was now 17 and my acne had turned angry, inflamed, cystic, red and had completely taken over my face.
 Prom was approaching and all I could think was, how could I possibly face people?
 How could I take photos?
 How I could look beautiful when my skin looked like this?
 I spent hours on youtube and google trying to find solutions and tried seemingly everything and found nothing that worked.
 I went to my doctor almost in tears begging her to help me and she told me birth control would be the only option.
 Considering I had already experienced painful and irregular cycles and dealt with hormonal issues, this seemed like the best option.
 My friends would tell me how birth control made their periods lighter and that were able to skip a period if they wanted to by doubling up on pills.
 It seemed almost like it was too good to be true.
 That is because it was true good to be true.
 Being on birth control cleared up my acne in 6 months.
 However, it also came along with some immediate consequences.
 I experienced mood swings.
 Feelings of sadness, anger, even feelings of entitlement which led me to foster negative relationships with others.
 Not to mention how nauseous and tired I felt 24/7.

-Yes I finally had the clear skin I dreamed about for so long, but it came with a price.
-Clearly birth control was doing a number on me and robbing me of my physical and mental wellbeing.
+Yes, I finally had the clear skin I dreamed about for so long, but it came with a price.
+Clearly birth control was doing a number on me and robbed me of my physical and mental wellbeing.
 In addition to this, the birth control was pumping mass amounts of artificial hormones into my body, causing my unaddressed symptoms to worsen.

-After trying what felt like every skincare or acne product I could get my hands on, I was recommended by friends to see an esthetician only to hear that my skin was too severe to be touched.
-Completely out of options, I went back to my dermatologist who said my skin was so bad I needed to go on accutane or I would have scars forever.
+After trying what felt like every skincare or acne product I could get my hands on, I was recommended by friends to see an Esthetician only to hear that my skin was too severe to be touched.
+Completely out of options, I went back to my dermatologist who said my skin was so bad I needed to go on an acne medication Isotretinoin or commonly referred to as 'Roaccutane' or I would have scars forever.

-After one miserable year on accutane dealing with severe feelings of sadness, distress, anxiety as well as dry, itchy, flakey skin.
-I finally had the perfect skin I had always dreamed about.
+After one miserable year on 'Accutane', dealing with severe feelings of sadness, distress, anxiety as well as dry, itchy, flakey skin.
+I finally had the "perfect" skin I had always dreamed about.
 Suddenly, it all seemed worth it.
 I no longer wore makeup, I felt confident with the way I looked and could finally take pictures and not obsess about how my skin looked.
-I was finally done covering up and trying to hide me.
+I felt as though I was finally done covering up and trying to hide me.

 I felt free from my biggest insecurity that constantly weighed me down.